Snodgrass Slough Trail & Cosumnes River Preserve - Jan. '26

 note 2 - in the distance are two radio/TV towers, the tallest at 3,500 ft. high.

-We got in about 3 more miles of walking in this interesting environment.
-At times there was some wind from the north, but we were all dressed for it.
+We got in about 3 more miles of walking around this interesting place.
+At times there were winds from the north, but we were all dressed for it.

 return to index

-The Cosumnes River has the smallest watershed in Ca., and on the CRP property it combines with the Mokelume River and flows through Snodgrass Slough to the Sac River, via the diversion structure at Locke.
+The Cosumnes River has the smallest watershed in Ca., and, it vanishes just downstream of CRP, merging with the Mokelume River, which flows through Snodgrass Slough to the Sac River, via the diversion structure mentioned.